GruDev325/cbh-take-home-project/Ticket_Breakdown.md

 You will be graded on the level of detail in each ticket, the clarity of the execution plan within and between tickets, and the intelligibility of your language.
 You don't need to be a native English speaker, but please proof-read your work.

 ## Your Breakdown Here
+Ticket1.
+Subject: Database Redesign
+Acceptance criteria: Pk auto increment
+Time/effort estimates: 0.5hr
+Implementation details:
+Add a new FacilityVSAgent Datatable.
+This table contains the relation between Facilities and Agents.
+This table has 3 fields: pk, Facility_ID, Agent_ID.
+Here Facility_ID, Agent_ID are same as pk of Facility Table and Agents Table respectively.
+Pk is used as custom ID for Agents in Facilities.

+Ticket2.
+Subject: Add a new Function named getShiftsByFacilitywitCustomID Acceptance criteria:
+Time/effort estimates:
+Implementation details:
+Add a new function to get the list of shifts for a facility that contains the metadata about the Agent with the custom ID.

+Ticket3.
+Subject: Add a new Function named generateReportByFacilityAgent Acceptance criteria:
+Time/effort estimates:
+Implementation details:
+This function is called with the lists of shifts created by getShiftsByFacilityAgent function.